sww1235/connection-diagram-manager-golang/file-format.md

 This file must be named `cdm_config.yaml` and be in the project `src` or root directory.
 If multiple `cdm_config.yaml` files are found, the one in `src` will be used to avoid conflict with any other config files placed in the root directory such as for linters or automated processing of some kind.
-If multiple `cdm_config.yaml` files are found in either the `src` or root directory, the application will error out and the user will be notified.

 ```yaml

 ```